robbintt/aiderX/docs/controller-architecture.md

     ```bash
     aider --controller-model gpt-4o --handlers file-adder,code-linter,test-runner
     ```
+    You can also pass configurations from the command line by quoting a dictionary string:
+    ```bash
+    aider --handlers "{'name': 'file-adder', 'config': {'reflections': 0}}"
+    ```
 2.  **YAML Configuration (`.aider.conf.yml`)**: For persistent and more complex configurations, users can define handlers and their configurations in the config file.
 Handlers can be configured with an arbitrarily nested YAML map under a `config` key.
     ```yaml
     controller-model: gpt-4o